unwired/pypacker/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-blue.svg)](LICENSE)

 # General information
-This is Pypacker: The fastest and simplest packet manipulation lib for Python.
+This is Pypacker: The fastest and simplest low-level packet manipulation library for Python.
-It lets you create packets manually by defining every aspect of all header data, dissect packets by parsing raw packet bytes, sending/receiving packets on different layers and intercepting packets.
+See below examples for what you can do with it.

 If you like this project you can [![Donate with PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=M6GGAXJQCUHVC&source=url) via PayPal.